MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-setnotifycmdline.md

 ---
 title: bitsadmin setnotifycmdline
-description: "Windows Commands topic for **** - bitsadmin setnotifycmdlineSets the command-line command that will run when the job finishes transferring data or when a job enters a state." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **** - bitsadmin setnotifycmdlineSets the command-line command that will run when the job finishes transferring data or when a job enters a state. ms.custom: na ms.prod: windows-server ms.reviewer: na